Show/Hide Table of Contents

 Disadvantages

-The figure 8 imparts a twist on the rope, which can make it very hard to retrieve the rope.
+The figure 8 imparts a twist on the rope.

 There is only one friction setting.